These small batch chocolate chip cookies are incredibly soft, chewy, and easy to whip up in just one bowl, no electric hand mixer required.

 More Cookie Recipes to Try

-- Almond Croissant Cookies: All the flavors of a French bakery in cookie form!
-These are filled with homemade frangipane (almond cream) and finished with toasted sliced almonds and a dusting of powdered sugar.
+- Almond Croissant Cookies: All the flavors of a French bakery in cookie form, filled with homemade frangipane and topped with sliced almonds.

-- Pistachio Chocolate Chip Cookies: The ultimate "viral-style" cookie.
-They feature a creamy pistachio butter filling, crispy golden edges, and a gooey, chocolatey center.
+- Pistachio Chocolate Chip Cookies: The ultimate viral cookie featuring a thick pistachio butter center and gooey chocolate edges.

-- Lemon Meringue Cookies: A refreshing and zesty treat!
-A soft lemon-infused cookie base filled with tangy lemon curd and topped with a cloud of toasted Swiss meringue.
+- Lemon Meringue Cookies: A soft, lemon-infused cookie base filled with tangy lemon curd and topped with a cloud of toasted Swiss meringue.

 📖 Recipe